1. Past events

 Welcome

-Founded in 2017, the Centre for Modern history is a hub for innovative historical research that brings together historians, scholars of politics, and experts from across the university and the public sphere.
+Founded in 2017, City, Modern History is a hub for innovative historical research that brings together historians, scholars of politics, and experts from across the university and the public sphere.

-Our research explore modern and contemporary history, highlighting the importance of international trends and transnational interactions.
-Our members have a wide range of thematic and geographic specialisations, including economic, social, cultural, political and intellectual history, Caribbean, Russian, American, East Asian, European and British history.
-Our common objective is to advance research and teaching of History at City.
+Our research explores modern and contemporary history, highlighting the importance of international trends and transnational interactions.
+Our members have a wide range of thematic and geographic specialisations, including economic, social, cultural, political and intellectual history, encompassing the Caribbean, Russia, America, South Asia, East Asia, Europe and Britain.

-The Centre for Modern History promotes interdisciplinary dialogue and serves as a focal point for stimulating intellectual exchange.
-Our members come from different parts of the university, and share a strong commitment to historical research in a pluralistic and open-minded perspective.
+City, Modern History promotes interdisciplinary dialogue and stimulates intellectual exchange.
+Our members come from different parts of the university and share a strong commitment to historical research, underpinned by pluralistic and open-minded perspectives.

 Our Staff